JeTeeS/MemoryOptimizer/README.md

 Change Detection will detect and prioritize recently changed parameters before continuing to resync other parameters for more responsive interactions.

 > [!NOTE]
-> Change Detection requires at least 3 sync steps to be enabled
+> Enabling Change Detection requires at least 3 sync steps

 It is not advised to enable Change Detection for parameters that are constantly updated.